University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 How to interpret this image:
 - Each node represents a Salmonella enterica sample
 - Each edge (line) connects isolates that are genetically most similar
-- Shorter connections indicate fewer allele differences
 - Clusters of nodes represent closely related isolates that may belong to the same outbreak or lineage
 - The number of allele differences between connected isolates is displayed on the branches

 It is important to remember that a Minimum Spanning Tree generated in PHYLOViZ is not a true phylogenetic tree.
 It does not infer a common ancestor or evolutionary direction.
 It is a network that connects isolates based on allele differences, making it particularly useful for outbreak investigations and comparing MLST to cgMLST.

-In PHYLOViZ you can play around with the allelic difference thresholds and see how this changes how the isolates are connected:
+In PHYLOViZ, you can explore how changing the allelic difference threshold affects the clustering of isolates:
-- Click on the tree modifiers tab in PHYLOViZ and adjust the Tree cut-off (this is the number of allelic difference).
-Typically for outbreak investigations we would use an allelic difference threshold of 10 to define samples as belonging to a cluster/outbreak.
+- Open the Tree Modifiers tab in PHYLOViZ
+- Adjust the Tree cut-off value, which represents the maximum number of allelic differences allowed for isolates to remain connected
+- In outbreak investigations, an allelic difference threshold of 10 is commonly used to define isolates as belonging to the same outbreak cluster
-- Try that and take note of what happens to the clusters
+- Set the tree cut-off to 10 and observe how the relationships between the isolates change

-You should see something like this:
+You should see a result similar to the figure below:

 <img width="1072" height="820" alt="image" src="https://github.com/user-attachments/assets/e27a9a4b-5f23-438d-8dcf-42c2857929b3" />

 **Questions:**
-At a threshold of 10 allelic differences, the samples separate into multiple groups.
+At a threshold of 10 allelic differences, the isolates separate into multiple groups.

 However, as shown in the figure, five samples remain clustered together at this threshold:
 - What does it mean that these five samples remain grouped together at a threshold of 10 allelic differences?